Quebecca/qc_comments/README.md

 The extension also came with an export function that allow user to export comment or statistiques based on the filter options.

-The rendering result can be controlled by Typoscript configuration:
+The rendering result can be controlled by the following Tsconfig configuration:

     mod{
         qcComments {